NicholasSynovic/nlp/nlp/hw3/README.md

 - `kernel`: rbf (this was the only kernel tested)
 - `random_state`: 42

-The best model achieved an accuracy of *65.11%* on the training dataset and *49.41%* on the development dataset.
+The best model achieved an accuracy of *49.41%* on the development dataset.

 ### Best Model Test Dataset Results